bartashevich/ansible-drac/Readme.md

 ### racreset
 Runs a racreset on each DRAC

-### only-allow-ssh
-Limit DRAC services to ssh.

-**NOTE:** This playbook will execute `racadm racreset` at the end of a successful run.
-You may want to test this on a single DRAC first. :)

-### debug
-Connects and runs a "noop" command, printing full response from the remote.

-The debug playbook is useful as a quick "status" check.
-The tasks will almost always succeed but the output will tell you if the DRAC is responding, etc.

 ## Bastions
 If you proxy through a "bastion" (shell, jumpbox, etc.) system to access the DRACs then do the following: